 Current Graduate Students

-Ermen Gomez is a first-year graduate student in the Applied Geography program.
+Ermen Gomez is a second-year graduate student in the Applied Geography program.
 While in serving in the US Army, he operated RADAR systems for counterfire training missions in Europe and South Korea.
 As a civilian, he’s worked in the GIS field assisting planners in assessing the California High-Speed Rail system.
 Ermen graduated with a Bachelor’s degree in Sociology and a minor in Anthropology from California State University, Bakersfield.

-Zihao Wu, also Zachary, who is a graduate student at Georgia Southern University.
+Zihao Wu, also Zachary, is a second-year graduate student in the Applied Geography program at Georgia Southern University.
 Zachary has a robust background in GIS field and also has research experience in GIS/RS programming and work experience in AR/VR field.
 Zachary got awards in GIS Contest, Mathematical Modeling Contest (COMAP), and GIS Day.
 Zachary now is interested in machine learning and visualization.

-Last updated: 1/18/2018
+Last updated: 2/19/2019